 Although it can be easy to simply declare that the agent in question is no longer able to become your acting power of attorney, it is imperative that you make sure that all precautions are taken to ensure that that person is unable to do so.
 There are a few ways to go about doing this.

-Many power of attorney documents include provisions that make it so in the event that a new POA is appointed, the power of the previous person is overridden.
-This can be discussed with your lawyer that you established the power of attorney with.
+Many power of attorney documents include provisions that provide that in the event that a new POA is appointed, the power of the previous person is overridden.
+This can be discussed with your lawyer with whom you established the power of attorne.

 The process for revoking power of attorney is a bit more complex that creating a new one.
-Bellow, we will break down what is necessary in this process:
+Below, we will break down what is necessary in this process:

 By using these steps, you can successfully revoke the powers of attorney.